 This is an unusual and rather poignant book.
 Published posthumously, Notes From Walnut Tree Farm comprises the edited highlights of the notebooks kept by author, conservationist and swimmer Roger Deakin during what turned out to be the last six years of his life.
 The selected notes have been arranged into calendar months, so that they read like a single year’s thoughts, reflecting the changing seasons.
 It’s a format which works very well.

-Postscript, Aug-2013: I have just re-read this book.
-All of Deakin's books are wonderful, but this one is my favourite.
+Postscript: I have since re-read this book several times.
+All of Deakin’s books are wonderful, but this one is my favourite.